Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Experiments

 \textbf{SIM\_MEAN.} An alternative to `default'.
-We found a single set of hyperparameter values per algorithm that achieved \textbf{the lowest average} SHD across all simulations.
-In other words, these are \textit{simulation-derived} default values.
+We found a single set of HP values per algorithm that achieved \textbf{the lowest average} metric value across all simulations.
+These are \textit{simulation-derived} default values.
 See Appendix \ref{app:hyper} for identified values.